inkeep/starter-template-inkeep-widgets-react/README.md

 ## Next.js and server-side apps

-The component has to be fully loaded in the browser.
-You can use dynamic modules in Next.js to import the components you need, for example:
+In SSR applications, the Inkeep React components should be loaded client side.

+In Next.js, you can use dynamic imports like so:

 ``` js
 const InkeepEmbeddedChatWidget = dynamic(